bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

-That being said, if you are interested in doing further development of this kernel then having console access is invaluable for the purposes of troubeshooting problems during kernel boot.
+That being said, if you are interested in doing further development of this kernel then having console access is invaluable for the purposes of troubleshooting problems during kernel boot.

 ### su/root access on the Seagate Central.
 Make sure that you can establish an ssh session to the Seagate Central